European Standard for Safety Storage Cabinets

 Highest safety is achieved with a Type 90 EN Safety Storage Cabinet.
 These cabinets provide 90 minutes of protection before the interior has heated to 180 °C.

-30 times more safety in the event of fire and enough time for rescue and fire fighting services to take
+30 times more safety in the event of fire and enough time for rescue and fire fighting services to take action.

 In the event of a fire the cabinet must ensure that, over a period of time defined by the manufacturer (but in any event at least 15 minutes), its contents do not present an additional risk that the fire will spread.
 The cabinet doors must close entirely, starting from any position (closing time max.
 20 seconds).